 Every auditor is trained that audits are just samples.
 You can’t review 100% of the records during an audit.
 You can only sample the records as a “spot check.”
 The average technical file is more than 1,000 pages long, and most medical device manufacturers have multiple technical files.
 A small company might have four technical files.
 A medium-sized company might have 20 technical files, and a large device company might have over 100 files. (…and you thought the 177-page regulation was long.)

-Instead of checking a lot of boxes, “Yes,” you should be looking for specific things in the records you audit.
+Instead of checking many boxes, “Yes,” you should look for specific things in your audit records.
 You also need a plan for what records to audit.
-Your plan should focus on the most important records and any problem areas that were identified during previous audits.
+Your plan should focus on the essential records and any problem areas identified during previous audits.
 You should always start with a list of the previous problem areas because there should be corrective actions that were implemented, and the effectiveness of corrective actions needs to be verified.